salesgiovanna/salesgiovanna/README.md

 - 😄 Hi, I'm Giovanna Moreira
-- 🦕 I'm in the 2nd year of Computer Engineering
+- 🦕 I'm in the 2nd year of Computer Science
 - 💻 Currently learning C, java and python